luckymrwang/ingress-nginx/docs/deploy/baremetal.md

     Requests sent to `host-2` and `host-3` would be forwarded to NGINX and original client's IP would be preserved, while requests to `host-1` would get dropped because there is no NGINX replica running on that node.

-Other ways to preserve the source IP in a NodePort setup are described here: [Source IP address](https://kubernetes.github.io/ingress-nginx/user-guide/miscellaneous/#source-ip-address).

-### Ingress status
+* **Ingress status**

-Because NodePort Services do not get a LoadBalancerIP assigned by definition, the Ingress-Nginx Controller **does not update the status of Ingress objects it manages**.
+Because NodePort Services do not get a LoadBalancerIP assigned by definition, the NGINX Ingress controller **does not update the status of Ingress objects it manages**.

 ```console